sigmaister/copy_CollapsOS/recipes/rc2014/README.md

 Running `make` will also work.

+### Emulate

+The Collapse OS project includes a RC2014 emulator suitable for this image.
+You can invoke it with `make emul`.
+See `emul/hw/rc2014/README.md` for details.

 ### Write to the ROM

 Plug your romwrite atmega328 to your computer and identify the tty bound to it.